IskDava/Compare-Faces/README.md

 ### Description

-This is **detection network** that work on faces, so it will highlight all faces it can see.
-It is trained on 20k photos from [Open Images (Human faces class)](https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F0dzct)
+This is **detection network** that can see faces, so it will highlight all of them.
+It is trained on about 20k photos from [Open Images (Human faces class)](https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F0dzct)

 ### Examples